 Tax credits, unlike deductions, reduce tax liability dollar for dollar by the amount of the available credit.
 There are various tax credits benefiting many different types of taxpayers, including families with young children, the elderly, the disabled, and those with students attending college.
 Some examples are shown below.
 Consult your tax professional to determine which credits may be available to you.

-- • Child and dependant care credit: A credit is allowed for a portion of qualified child or dependant care expenses that are paid in order for the taxpayer to work.
-The maximum amount of child care expenses that can be considered is $3,000 for one child or dependant, or $6,000 for two or more.
+- Child and dependent care credit: A credit is allowed for a portion of qualified child or dependent care expenses that are paid in order for the taxpayer to work.
+The maximum amount of child care expenses that can be considered is $3,000 for one child or dependent, or $6,000 for two or more.
 The credit ranges from 20% to 35% of eligible child care expenses.
-In 2018 there is a new tax credit for non-child dependants, like elderly parents.
-Taxpayers may now claim a $500 temporary credit for non-child dependents.
+Taxpayers may claim a $500 temporary credit for non-child dependents.
 This can apply to a number of people adults support, such as children over age 17, elderly parents or adult children with a disability.

 Education Tax Incentives

 Two income tax credits, the American Opportunity Credit (AOC) and the Lifetime Learning credit are provided to help defray qualified tuition and fees (not room and board).